uhop/tight-sprite/README.md

 Typical problems are: how to minimize a number of pallets to hold a given set of objects, or how to cut a sheet of paper into smaller pieces reducing waste and maximizing profit.

-Sometimes real world collides with a vertual world of CSS sprites.
+Sometimes real world collides with a virtual world of CSS sprites.
 For example, technologically certain materials can be  cut only with guillotine scissors: straight line from edge to edge.
 Obviously this restriction is not applicable for images.
 Or in majority of cases producers deal with predefined pallet sizes.
 We can make images of any size for CSS sprites.